 - After 2013 for other securities, including stock options, fixed-income investments, and debt instruments.

-For example, if you bought stock before 2011, the new cost basis rules don’t apply to the sales of those securities, but they do apply to mutual fund shares acquired and reinvested in 2012.
-Because you’re still personally responsible for calculating the basis on the sale of all securities purchased before 2011, the old and new rules will co-exist for years to come.
+For example, if you bought stock before 2011, the revised cost basis rules don't apply to the sales of those securities, but they do apply to mutual fund shares acquired and reinvested in 2012.
+Because you're still personally responsible for calculating the basis on the sale of all securities purchased before 2011, the "old" and "new" rules will co-exist for years to come.